akylaijumana/Schedule-Organizer/README.md

 # Schedule Organizer

 ## Purpose
 The Schedule Organizer is a C++ program designed to help users manage their schedules effectively, particularly focusing on organizing exam dates and times.
-It offers functionalities for adding, updating, removing, and viewing exams, providing users with a streamlined approach to managing their academic commitments.
+It offers functionalities for adding, updating, removing, and displaying exams, providing users with a streamlined approach to managing their academic commitments.

 ## Design Decisions
 - **Modular Structure:** The codebase is organized into separate functions for each operation to enhance readability and maintainability.